HEAD is an online service for the identification of helminth eggs from different environmental samples such as wastewater, soil, sludge and excreta.

 To overcome those difficulties, the solution developed is based on an integrated software to remotely identify and quantify helminth eggs from 11 species.

-Ascaris lumbricoides -fertile and unfertile-, Trichuris trichiura, Toxocara canis, Taenia saginata, Hymenolepsis diminuta, Hymenolepis nana, Schistosoma mansoni, Ancylostoma duodenale, Necator Americanus, Fasciola hepatica, and Fasciolopsis buski.
+Ascaris lumbricoides -fertile and unfertile-, Trichuris sp. or Calodium sp., Toxocara sp., Taenia saginata, Hymenolepsis diminuta, Hymenolepis nana, Schistosoma mansoni or haematobium, Ancylostoma duodenale, Necator Americanus, Fasciola hepatica, and Fasciolopsis buski.